 In Germany, there is a different way the insurances are arranged.
 In this blog post you can read more about it, but we will give you more information about the employer at the insurances.
 Because in Germany is it normal that employer and employee both for the insurances pay.
 Most of the time it is already demand of the gross salary, so employees won’t notice it.
 But employers pay for the insurances.
-They pay the pension insurance, unemployment insurance, health insurance, nursing insurance.
+They pay the pension insurance, unemployment insurance, health insurance (Expat, Public or Private), nursing insurance.

 |Nursing care insurance

 In conclusion, to finalize the tax declaration for the last year you have time until 31st of May if you prepare it yourself or 31st of December if you ask a tax consultant for support.
 A really good tax resource for English speakers is Meridium, a reasonably priced tax consultancy that offers its services in both English and German.